 Choose a Deworming Schedule

 Administer a daily dose of the deworming agent in your horse's feed.
 Dosing is based on your horse's weight; it is imperative that you have an accurate weight and that you stay on the program.
-Once or twice per year, you will need to add a botacide wormer such as ivermectin.
-Talk with your veterinarian if you choose daily deworming in order to create the best strategy for your horse.

 Get Rid of Parasites Before They Become a Problem